@traversable/schema

 import * as T from '@sinclair/typebox'

-// this type will fill the "holes" in our schema
+// 𐙘__𐙘 this type parameter fills in the "holes" below

 switch (true) {